johnkerl/miller/go/README.md

 During the coding of Miller, I've been guided by the following:

 * *Miller should be pleasant to read.*
-  * If you want to fix a bug, you should be able to quickly and confidently find out where an how.
+  * If you want to fix a bug, you should be able to quickly and confidently find out where and how.
   * If you want to learn something about Go channels, or lexing/parsing in Go -- especially if you don't already know much about them -- the comments should help you learn what you want to.
   * If you're the kind of person who reads other people's code for fun, well, the code should be fun, as well as readable.
   * `README.md` files throughout the directory tree are intended to give you a sense of what is where, what to read first and and what doesn't need reading right away, and so on -- so you spend a minimum of time being confused or frustrated.